FGDES/libVIODES/README.md

 We need a similar approach for libFAUDES based GUI applications. libVIODES targets to fill the gap.

-* using the libFAUDES type registry as basis
+- using the libFAUDES type registry as basis
-* having a general model/view approach for faudes::Type
+- having a general model/view approach for faudes::Type
-* derive classes in parallel to faudes::Type derivates
+- derive classes in parallel to faudes::Type derivates
-* organise the generator widget such that is can pick up new attributes
+- organise the generator widget such that is can pick up new attributes
-* make attribute widgets really easy to create
+- make attribute widgets really easy to create

-*** We are currently migrating to Qt6 --- viocore incl. vioedeit are functional on Linux and MacOSx ***
+***We are currently migrating to Qt6 --- viocore incl. vioedit are functional on Linux and MacOSx --- plug-ins are work in progress ***

 ## Organisation